Yelp/swagger-gradle-codegen/README.md

 | -------- | ----------- | ------------ |
 | `headersToRemove` | List of headers that needs to be ignored for every endpoints.
 The headers in this list will be dropped and not generated as parameters for the endpoints. | `--featureHeaderToRemove=` |

-## Examples

-You can find some **examples** in this repository to help you set up your generator environment.

-* [sample-groovy-android](/sample-groovy-android) Contains an example of an Android Library configured with a `build.gradle` file, using Groovy as scripting language.

-* [sample-kotlin-android](/sample-kotlin-android) Contains an example of an Android Library configured with a `build.gradle.kts` file, using Kotlin as scripting language.

 ## Building